Technology & Media

 Adobe Creative Cloud

 In 2016, Alta Loma Christian School became an Adobe Creative Cloud school, offering the full suite of Adobe products that have been the industry standard for everything from graphic design and photography to animation and video production.
-Students in 1st-8th grade are exposed to Adobe Illustrator and Creative Cloud Express to learn the building blocks of graphic design, while middle school students spend a large portion of the school year learning Adobe Illustrator, Photoshop, Premiere Pro, and Animate depending on their grade level.
+Every ALCS student is given an Adobe Creative Cloud educational account that gives them at-home access to the entire suite of Creative Cloud projects, allowing them the freedom to continue developing their creative skills and discover new opportunities at home.

 3D Modeling / 3D Printing

 In 2019, Alta Loma Christian partnered with the United States Forest Service and CalFire in designing and printing an innovative 3D community to demonstrate a sustainable and fire-safe community for Southern California.
 Although the public display was postponed due to the COVID-19 pandemic, ALCS and USFS returned to the vision in 2021 and completed the first design of New Hope, CA that was displayed at the L.A.
-County Fair in May 2022.
+County Fair for two consecutive years between 2022-2023.
 Read more about the innovative project here.

 Considering the importance of spatial reasoning skills in math, science, and problem solving, our students are regularly encouraged to transfer their two-dimensional ideas into virtual 3D designs and, ultimately, tangible realities.